kevincannon/photobooth/README.md

-# photobooth
+# Simple Photobooth

-This is a node.js photobooth.
+Status: WIP

+Goal: Create a very simple Node.js based photobooth, that can be run on a tablet for a party or similar event.

-It takes photos, and then writes them to a directry.
+It takes photos from the client's webcam, and then writes them to a directry on the server.